Professor-Codephreak/MULTAIR/README.md

 ```

 In this example, when a user uploads a file with the field name avatar, MULTAIR will use memoryStorage to keep the file data in memory.
 The req.file object in your route handler will then contain the file's information, including the buffer property holding the file's contents.<br />
-The memoryStorage() engine does not accept any configuration options in this version of MULTAIR.
-To use it, simply call the factory function multair.memoryStorage() without passing any arguments.<br />
+The memoryStorage() engine does not accept any configuration options in this version of MULTAIR<br />
+To use MULTAIR simply call the factory function multair.memoryStorage() without passing any arguments.<br />
 File Information (req.file or elements in req.files) when using memoryStorage
 When memoryStorage is active, the file information object (available via req.file for .single() or within req.files arrays for .array(), .fields(), .any()) will include these properties:
 # Note